Rented Lips: Release

-Rented Lips was released theatrically during July 1988.
+Rented Lips was released theatrically in July 1988.
 It was released to home video in September of the same year.

 Reception

 Critical reception for Rented Lips was negative upon its release.
 Reviewers for The Calgary Herald and Des Moines Register both panned the film, the former stating that it was a movie "destined for the list of the worst movies ever made."
 The Daily Times-Advocate was similarly critical, writing "I can't recall ever seeing a movie so unprofessionally written and executed or so embarrassingly played.
 It's shabby."